oroinc/documentation/crm/user_guide/navigation/intro_nav_sidebar.rst

 Add a Widget to the Sidebar
 ---------------------------

 Click **+** to add a widget, then select the widget type and click **OK** button.

 .. image:: /user_guide/img/navigation/sidebar/sb_select.png
+   :alt: Add a widget to the sidebar

 The newly added widget will appear on the sidebar, below the existing widgets.
 To reorder widgets on the sidebar, drag and drop them with your mouse.

 You can add more than one widget of any type if necessary.
 For example, you can stick any amount of notes or follow several different email folders or mailboxes that are synchronized to your account in OroCRM.